lefmylonas/human_detection/README.md

 A set of simple Python scripts mainly focused on human detection.
 The best script is the Tensorflow based example in the `tf_example` folder.

+Libraries used:
+- opencv
+- tensorflow
+- numpy